Anhar-Mohamed/ITI_Graduation_Olist_E-Commerce/README.md

 ![Order Dashboard](./Image/order.png)

-⚡ Streaming Layer (Real-Time Pipeline)
+## ⚡ Streaming Layer (Real-Time Pipeline)

 To complement the Batch layer, this project implements a Streaming Layer designed for real-time data processing and low-latency insights.

-Tech Stack:
+## Tech Stack:
 Debezium: Used for Change Data Capture (CDC) from the source PostgreSQL database to capture every row-level change (Insert/Update/Delete).
 Apache Kafka: Acts as the high-throughput distributed messaging backbone, streaming events from Debezium to downstream consumers.
 Apache Spark: Processes streaming data in real-time to perform windowed aggregations and immediate transformations.
 Grafana: Provides real-time monitoring and observability of the streaming metrics and data flow.

-How it works:
+## How it works:

 Capture: Debezium monitors the Postgres WAL (Write Ahead Log) and publishes events to Kafka topics.
 Process: Spark Structured Streaming consumes these topics, cleaning and enriching the data on the fly.
 Serve: The processed stream is pushed to the Gold layer or directly to real-time dashboards for immediate visibility.

-Future Improvements
+## Future Improvements
 Implement a Streaming Layer using Apache Kafka and Spark as per the Lambda Architecture design.

+## 👥 The Team
+This project was developed as a collaborative effort by a dedicated Data Engineering team.
+Special thanks to all team members for their contributions:
+Omar Yehia
+Mahmmoud Saad
+Rehab Ramadan
+Abdallah Fathi
+Anhar Mohamed